 You don’t have to have a background in medicine to volunteer at a hospital.
 Although hospitals are usually in need of healthcare workers, you can also help entertain the patients, their families, and the staff.
 Because a stay in a hospital is usually stressful, you can relieve some of the tension by playing an instrument in the lobby or by showing off your magic tricks.
 You may be able to bring a smile to a sick child's face or make an exhausted nurse laugh!

-12. Serve in a Food Bank
+12. Help in a Food Bank

-According to the Food Bank of the Southern Tier, a food bank is a warehouse that stores all of the food to be distributed to communities in need, and a food pantry delivers the food directly to the families and individuals that need it.
+A food bank is a warehouse that stores all of the food to be distributed to communities in need, and a food pantry delivers the food directly to the families and individuals that need it.
 Volunteering at a food bank or local food pantry may consist of donating foods, purchasing foods with a budget, and delivering food to those in need.
 As a volunteer, you will help provide those in need with the food necessary to keep them healthy.

 13. Organize a Blood Drive